Weight Loss Calculator

 It is recommended that you wear minimal clothing during the measurement.
 It is also recommended to have your measures taken by an assistant, since if you are taking them yourself you will not be fully relaxed and may be twisting your body and skewing the results.

 It is advisable to consult your physician and/or a certified nutritionist before you undertake any significant alteration of your daily diet.
-While using our weight loss / daily calorie intake calculator can be a first step in such a process, it is a tool based on statistical models derived from population averages and cannot, for obvious reasons, account for your personal health history, diet history, body specifics, and other factors which might influence the choice of optimal diet for you.
+While using our weight loss calorie calculator can be a first step in such a process, it is a tool based on statistical models derived from population averages and cannot, for obvious reasons, account for your personal health history, diet history, body specifics, and other factors which might influence the choice of optimal diet for you.

 Hall K.D. et al. (2011) "Quantification of the effect of energy imbalance on bodyweight", Lancet (London, England) 378(9793):826-37; DOI: 10.1016/S0140-6736(11)60812-X